-CC.
-"Solicitation" shall mean a contract-awarding authority's request for the provision of any one or more of the following: goods and services of any kind, equipment leases, and rentals/ purchase of space.
+((66.))
+DD.
+"Solicitation" shall mean a contract-awarding authority's request for the provision of any one or more of the following: goods and services of any kind, equipment leases, and rentals/purchase of space.
 Solicitation shall include requests for proposals, invitations to bid and similar items.
-"Solicitation specifications" shall mean any documents, literature or other information accompanying a solicitation which provides additional data regarding the contract-awarding authority's request.
+"Solicitation specifications," shall mean any documents, literature or other information accompanying a solicitation which provides additional data regarding the contract-awarding authority's request.

-DD.
-"Utilization Goals" shall mean those separately designated annual goals for the use by King County of minority/women's businesses.
+"Utilization Goals" shall mean those separately ((DD-)) EE. designated annual goals for the use by King County minority/women's businesses.
 The goals shall be expressed as a numerical percentage of the total dollar value of all contracts to be awarded by the county.
-These goals shall be applicable to businesses organized for profit, along with governmental agencies and quasi-governmental agencies, unless the agencies are specifically excepted by or in accordance with the provisions of this chapter.
+These goals shall be applicable to businesses organized for profit, along with governmental agencies quasi-qovernmental agencies, unless the specifically excepted by or in accordance with the provisions of this chapter.

-EE.
-"Utilization Requirements" shall mean those efforts which responding parties, King County and the particular department shall make to meet the county's utilization goals, including but not limited to the percentage factors and set aside requirements established by this chapter.
+((EE.))
 FF.
+"Utilization Requirements" shall mean those efforts which the responding parties, King County and the particular department shall make to meet the county's utilization goals, including, but not limited to the percentage factors and set aside requirements established by this chapter.

+((FF.))
+GG.
 "Violating Party" shall mean a person or entity which has violated a provision or provisions of this chapter.

-GG.
-"Waiver Statement" shall mean a written statement directed to the director, department of executive administration, containing reasons why any provision or provisions of this chapter shall not apply to a particular person, partnership, corporation, business entity, contract-awarding authority, department, or other entity.
+((GG.))
+HH.
+"Waiver Statement" shall mean a written statement director((, department of executive directed to the administration,)) containing reasons why any provision or provisions of this chapter shall not apply to a particular person, partnership, corporation, business entity, contract-awarding authority, department, or other entity.
 Where a waiver or waivers are granted, the utilization goals shall be applied in a manner so as to reflect the loss of the monetary value of those contracts exempted from the requisites of this chapter.

-HH.
-"Women's Business" means a business certified by the Office of Minority and Women's Businesses of the State of Washington as a women's business enterprise.
-The director of the department of executive administration is authorized to determine that women as a class have not been discriminated against in their ownership and operation of particular trades or areas of business or in the particular geographical areas in which they operate.
-The director may exclude such businesses from consideration as "women's businesses" under this ordinance, in connection with contracts involving such trades or areas of business, according to the procedure provided for in Section 6 of this ordinance.
+"Women's Business" means a business certified by ((HH-)) II. the Office of Minority and Women's Businesses of the State of Washington as a women's business enterprise.
+The director ((of the department of administration)) is authorized to determine that women as a class have not been discriminated against in their ownership and operation of particular trades or areas of business or in the particular geographical areas in which they operate.
+The director businesses from consideration may exclude such as "women's businesses" under this chapter, in connection with contracts involving such trades or areas of business, according to the procedure provided for in Section 4.18.080 of this chapter.

-SECTION 3.
-Ordinance 5700, Section 3, as amended and K.C.C.
-4.18.030 are hereby amended as follows:
+NEW SECTION SECTION 3.
+Ordinance No. 5700, Section 3, as amended and K.C.C.
+4.18.030 are hereby repealed and replaced with the following:

 Utilization goals.
-A. On or before the first day of March of each year, the director, department of executive administration, shall submit to the King County executive for approval proposed utilization goals for King County for that calendar year.
-Separate utilization goals shall be established for the use of minority businesses and for the use of women's businesses. utilization goals shall be established separately for each of the following types of contracts: architectural and engineering contracts, construction contracts, consultant contracts, and purchasing and service contracts.
-The utilization goals shall be made part of the King County Affirmative Action Plan and shall be transmitted with the plan to the King County council for its approval.
+On or before the thirtieth day of April 1992, and every three years following that date, the administrator shall submit to the King County executive for approval proposed utilization goals for King County for the following three year period.
+Separate utilization goals shall be established for the use of minority businesses and for the use of women's businesses.
+These utilization goals shall be established separately for each of the following types of contracts: architectural and engineering contracts, construction contracts, consultant contracts, concession contracts, and purchasing and service contracts.
+The utilization goals shall be transmitted with the Office of Civil Rights and Compliance Annual report to the King County council for approval.
 Existing utilization goals shall remain in effect until newly submitted ones receive final King County council approval.